HelioCash/gitbook-docs/README.md

 This project would certainly not be possible without the work of the [tomb.finance](https://tomb.finance) team.
 Their project being fully open source and developed exceptionally well made it a pleasure to work with, and we would not be here today without their efforts, so we want to give a special thank you to them for that.

 {% hint style="info" %}
-Helio Cash was launched on November 23, 2021.
+Helio Cash was launched on Aug 7, 2027.
 The rest is history!&#x20;
 {% endhint %}

 ## What's the point?